JanneMattila/www/docs/_posts/2023/11/2023-11-25-azure-iot-operations.markdown

 [Enhance operational insights at the edge using Azure IoT Operations (AIO)](https://azurearcjumpstart.com/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing)

+So quite much content available already for this new service.
+Of course, I had to deploy this to my Intel NUC machine.
+Here are my deployed resources:

 {% include imageEmbed.html link="/assets/posts/2023/11/25/aio/azure-rg.png" %}

+One thing I want to highlight is that this is building on top of many other services.
+Even if Azure IoT Operations itself is in preview, it is using many other services that are already GA.

+In my case, I have deployed it on top of [AKS Edge Essentials](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-overview).

 {% include imageEmbed.html link="/assets/posts/2023/11/25/aio/arc-connect.png" %}
 {% include imageEmbed.html link="/assets/posts/2023/11/25/aio/arc-ssh.png" %}